Search Programs

 - Expected Time to Completion: 24 months

-Harcum College, located in Bryn Mawr, offers students an associate of science (AS) degree program in veterinary technology.
-Students in this 92-credit program will be prepared to enter the workforce as veterinary technicians in private veterinary practices, zoo or wildlife medicine, pharmaceutical sales, biomedical research, teaching, raising livestock, humane societies, or anywhere that the welfare and health of animals are concerned.
+Harcum College, located in Bryn Mawr, offers students an associate of science (AS) degree program in veterinary nursing.
+Students in this 89-credit program will be prepared to enter the workforce as veterinary technicians in private veterinary practices, zoo or wildlife medicine, pharmaceutical sales, biomedical research, teaching, raising livestock, humane societies, or anywhere that the welfare and health of animals are concerned.
 Also, students will be required to complete two 12-week practicums: one at the Veterinary Hospital of the University of Pennsylvania and one at New Bolton Center.

 In addition to taking courses such as anatomy and physiology of domestic animals; pharmacology and anesthesia; laboratory animal science; intensive care rotation; anesthesia rotation; critical care rotation; and advanced nursing skills, students have the opportunity to gain clinical experience at the prestigious University of Pennsylvania School of Veterinary Medicine.

 This program typically takes six semesters to complete both the didactic and clinical practicum requirements.
-The first-time pass rate for Harcum graduates on the Veterinary Technician National Exam (VTNE) was 82 percent between 2020 and 2023.
+The first-time pass rate for Harcum graduates on the Veterinary Technician National Exam (VTNE) was 76 percent between 2021 and 2024.

 - Location: Bryn Mawr, PA